 3 key hay storage principles for large square straw bales

-Hay Farmers have access to a range of options to consider to maximise return on investment and I’ll review the 3 key principles to guide your decision making process.
+In one sense, hay storage is simple in concept.
+Your hay bales are your assets and you need to be able to manage that asset to maximise the return on your investment.
+Hay Farmers have access to a range of options to consider and I’ll review the 3 key principles to guide your decision making process.

 Principle 1.
 Getting the hay out of the elements and keeping it dry.